 fish.
 The remaining 2 had been the smallest of the

 were obviously mature fish.
 Of the hi-fin types,

 1 had lost 5 and the remaining 5 fish had grown

 4th day: approximately 11mm; dorsal beginning to extend and get a white tip: adipose, caudal and anal fins beginning to be formed; body markings reduced.

-growing, getting a white edge; body markings
+still growing, getting a white edge; body markings

-growing, black and white stripes very prominent;
+still growing, black and white stripes very prominent;

-growing, black stripe beginning to break up,
+still growing, black stripe beginning to break up,

 white edge showing an orange cast to it; body still

 at full height, orange and black mottled with a

 30th day: approximately 27mm; dorsal losing colour; body colour deepening and losing black speckles.